guilherme-a-g-silva/tenzies-game/README.md

 ## 🛠 Future Improvements

 - Add a timer to track how fast the game is won.
 - Count the number of rolls.
+(DONE)

 ## 📷 Preview